szanislaw/shawn-htx-ds-sub/README.md

 Task 1:
-To run Task 1, cd to the asr directory and run the two commands from cmd.txt, namely: docker build -t asr-api -f asr.Dockerfile . and docker run --gpus all -p 8001:8001 asr-api
+To run Task 1, cd to the asr directory and run the two commands from cmd.txt, namely:
+'docker build -t asr-api -f asr.Dockerfile .' and 'docker run --gpus all -p 8001:8001 asr-api'

 Task 2:
 All tasks are in the notebook, with explanations with respect and reference to the report (training-report.pdf)